mycoboco/beluga/deps/ocelot-nightly/doc/cbl/memory.md

     ** freeing free memory
     mem_free(0x6418) called from table_mgr() table.c:461
-    this block is 48 bytes long and was allocated table_init() table.c:233 ** resizing unallocated memory
+    this block is 48 bytes long and was allocated from table_init() table.c:233 ** resizing unallocated memory
     mem_resize(0xf7ff, 640) called from table_mgr() table.c:468
-    this block is 32 bytes long and was allocated table_init() table.c:230
+    this block is 32 bytes long and was allocated from table_init() table.c:230

 Invoking `mem_log()` with a null pointer for `fp` stops logging.